lpmagnuson/EZProxy-Alma-Authentication/readme.md

 ##Configuration

 Copy and rename config.sample.php to config.php and fill in required values.
-Customize HTML / CSS in ezalma.php for desired look and feel of login form.
+Customize HTML in ezalma.php for desired look and feel of login form.

 ##Deploy

 Set up EZProxy's user.txt file with the above configuration, replacing https://someschool.edu/ezalma.php with the location of your script.
+Restart EZProxy.